The God in the Bowl: Ibis

-The story introduces the god Ibis and his priest, Caranthes of Hanumar, but little is told of them besides the fact that somebody in sinister Stygia disliked the priest enough to spend considerable effort to try to kill him.
+The story introduces the god Ibis and his priest, Kalanthes of Hanumar, but little is told of them besides the fact the Stygian sorcerer Thoth-amon disliked the priest enough to spend considerable effort to try to kill him.
 Howard never made much more of Ibis in the rest of the canonical Conan stories, leaving him an obscure feature of the Hyborian age.
 Some writers of future Conan stories give Ibis a more prominent role.
 In particular, the plot of Sean A. Moore's Conan and the Grim Grey God takes up in detail thousands of years' of the history of Ibis and his priesthood, and their hereditary conflict with the Stygian priests and gods.

 Adaptations

 Roy Thomas and Barry Smith adapt the story in Marvel Comics' Conan the Barbarian #7 ("The Lurker Within", July 1971).
 Some alterations from the original text are made, including that Aztrias, the aristocrat who hires and betrays Conan, is a woman and is killed by the serpent rather than by Conan.
 Kurt Busiek and Cary Nord also adapt the story in Dark Horse Comics' Conan #10 & 11.